Karja Church

 Karja Church (Karja kirik) is a medieval Lutheran church located in the Linnaka village on Saaremaa island, Estonia.
 It is the rural church with the richest medieval stone sculpture decoration in all the Baltic states.

+The church and the rectory are located on a higher plateau, at the foot of which there is a small body of water, which is also visible on 18th-century maps.
+To the north of the church is the Kalmu field, where there were probably stone graves.
+It has also been assumed that before the church the place had already been considered sacred.